 Nodules.
 These callus-like formations usually grow in the middle of the vocal cord.
 They tend to go away if you give your voice enough rest.

 Cysts.
-They're firm masses of tissue that grow near or beneath the surface of your vocal cord.
+They're fluid-filled or semi-solid masses of tissue that grow near or beneath the surface of your vocal cord.
 If they make serious changes to your voice, your doctor will likely recommend surgery to remove them.

 Nervous System Diseases